surniaulula/wpsso/readme.txt

 	* Added a new String.prototype.formatUnicorn() javascript function (for min, max, and required status messages).
 	* Added a new WpssoScript::get_metabox_script_data() method (for min, max, and required status messages).
 	* Added a new 'on_focus_load_json' event name argument for SucomForm::get_select().
+	* Added an '@id' property to the Schema ImageObject and VideoObject markup.
 	* Documented the default Schema property maximums (used by the WPSSO JSON add-on) in constants.txt:
 		* WPSSO_SCHEMA_ITEMS_PER_LIST_MAX          = 200
 		* WPSSO_SCHEMA_MENTIONS_PER_COLLECTION_MAX = 30